fabriziosalmi/lws/README.md

 ## Roadmap

-LWS is still in its infancy.
+**lws** is still in its infancy.
 Planned features and improvements include:

 - **Improved Error Handling**: More robust error handling and feedback mechanisms.
 - **Additional Commands**: Expanding the set of management commands.